MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-set-up-sales-vat-advance-notifications-for-elster.md

 ---
     title: How to Set Up Sales VAT Advance Notifications for ELSTER
-    description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], to submit valid sales VAT advance notifications to the ELSTER portal, you must set up the following:
+    description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], to submit valid sales VAT advance notifications to the ELSTER portal, you must perform certain setup.

     documentationcenter: ''
     author: SorenGP